Byleth (Fire Emblem): In Fire Emblem: Three Houses

-Byleth is the main protagonist of the game, whose name and gender can be customized by the player.
+Byleth is the main protagonist of the game, whose name, gender and birthday can be customized by the player.
+If chosen as male, their height is 175 cm, but if chosen as female, their height is 164 cm.
 Byleth serves as a professor at Garreg Mach Monastery, and possesses the mysterious Crest of Flames; they can also wield the Sword of the Creator.

 Throughout the game, Byleth's only known relative is their father Jeralt Reus Eisner, a renowned mercenary who once served as a Knight of Seiros, before fleeing from Garreg Mach Monastery.
 It is later revealed that they carry the goddess Sothis within them as a result of Archbishop Rhea's experiments into reawakening her mother.
 Byleth was the child of Sitri, an artificial "vessel" created to carry the Crest of Flames.
 While Sitri was unable to unlock its power, she fell in love with Jeralt and had a child.
 Due to Sitri's inhuman nature, the child, Byleth, was stillborn and had no heartbeat.
 As a result, Sitri voluntarily gave the child her crest stone to allow them to live at the cost of her own life.

 Jeralt, suspicious of Rhea as the cause of Sitri's death, used a fire as cover to escape the monastery, and Byleth grew up under his care, but they still lacked a pulse and emotions, signifying that they were being kept alive by the crest stone.
 Eventually, Sothis makes herself known to Byleth, albeit in the underdeveloped form of a young girl.
 When Byleth attempts to sacrifice their life to save Edelgard from bandits, Sothis grants Byleth the ability to use Divine Pulse, a power that can stop and rewind time to a limited extent.

 Rhea's attempt to resurrect Sothis ultimately never comes to pass.
 When the villainous mage Solon traps Byleth in a seemingly inescapable void, Sothis is forced to merge her consciousness with theirs, making them the Enlightened One and causing her to retreat into their subconscious.
 In most of the game's endings, Byleth retains this divine power and succeeds Rhea as the leader of the Church of Seiros, but in the game's Crimson Flower route, in which Byleth allies with Edelgard against the Church and becomes her confidant, Sothis' crest stone is destroyed, causing Byleth to become mortal.
 Regardless of the ending, Sothis remains permanently merged with Byleth as a shared consciousness.

 Byleth also appears in Fire Emblem Heroes in both genders.